False discovery rate envelopes: Introduction

-Since we are dealing with highly dependent test statistics, we will stick to the resampling based methods to control FDR.
-The first attempt for doing so was in \citet{YekutieliBenjamini1999}, where the FDR conditional on $S=s$ (see Table \ref{tab:def}) was estimated.
-This was critisized by \citet{StoreyTibshirani2001} and they proposed a resampling method for estimating pFDR and FDR based on the estimation of the number of true null hypothesis for a single threshold rejection rule. \citet{GeEtAl2003} then rephrased this procedure. \citet{DuboitEtAl2008} defined a Bayes posterior resampling FDR control, under the assumption of mixture model, which assumes that the distributions of all true null statistic are equal and the distributions of all false null statistic are equal. \citet{RomanoEtAl2008} constructed a bootstrap procedure to estimate critical values in a step-down FDR procedure; this method requires bootstrapping the whole data set, which makes its applicability limited.
+Since our aim is to define a very general FDR procedure, we stick to the resampling-based methods.
+The first resampling based procedure was defined in \citet{YekutieliBenjamini1999}, where the FDR conditional on $S=s$ (see Table \ref{tab:def}) was estimated.
+This was criticized by \citet{StoreyTibshirani2001}, and they proposed a resampling method for estimating FDR based on the estimation of the number of true null hypotheses for a single threshold rejection rule. \citet{GeEtAl2003} then rephrased this procedure. \citet{DuboitEtAl2008} defined a Bayes posterior resampling FDR control under the assumption of a mixture model, which assumes that the distributions of all true null statistics are equal and the distributions of all false null statistics are equal. \citet{RomanoEtAl2008} constructed a bootstrap procedure to estimate critical values in a step-down FDR procedure; this method requires bootstrapping the whole data set, which makes its applicability limited.
 Finally, \citet{GeEtAl2008} proposed a resampling procedure based on the step-down procedure of \citet{WestfallYoung1993}, which requires the subset pivotality and relies on the assumption that the joint distribution of statistics from the true nulls is independent of the joint distribution of statistics from the false nulls.
-The last assumption is hardly satisfied for functional test statistic.
-Also the step-down procedure does not have direct visualization.
-In the review paper \citet{GoemanSolari2014}, it is claimed that none of the permutation FDR methods comes with user-friendly software.
+Since our goal is direct visualization and step-down procedures cannot be used for this purpose, the methods of \citet{YekutieliBenjamini1999} and \citet{StoreyTibshirani2001} can be adapted to our aim.